makkax/JavaCodeGenerator/README.md

 }
 ```

-The following example generates a new Enumeration `TaskState` with a corresponding --dispatcher-- class and another dispatcher for an already existing Enumeration `MClassModifier`:
+The following example generates a new Enumeration `TaskState` with a corresponding `TaskStateDispatcher` class and another dispatcher for an already existing Enumeration `MClassModifier`:

 ```java
 // ----------------------------------------------------------------------------------